 Adata’s XPG SX8200 Pro was designed to work under pressure, so it’s not a bad option if you spend your time playing system demanding games.
 Where it really shines is its speed.
 This SSD can sequentially read up to 3,500MB/s and sequential write up to 3,000MB/s.
 That’s a fantastic rate of performance, especially when you factor in the very affordable price tag.

-Bumping this up to be the version with 1TB storage isn’t a bad idea if you’re after a good install drive or scratch drive.
-You should definitely consider upgrading the storage space if you have a few Modern Warfare-sized games installed at any given time.
+Grabbing the 1TB version isn’t a bad idea if you’re after a good install drive or scratch drive.
+You should definitely consider leaning towards more storage space if you have a few Modern Warfare-sized games installed at any given time.

 For The Big Spender ($200+)

 It’s on the more expensive end of the SSD spectrum, but a solid investment nonetheless.
-If you can’t justify going that big, maybe drop the storage size down to the 512GB version.
+If you can’t justify going that big, maybe drop the storage size down to the 500GB version.

 Even though you’ll be dropping a few hundred dollars to pick this up, you’ll still be spending less than you would on the equivalent SSD for most competitors.